 I’ll be honest: I am no photographer.
 There are plenty of people on staff here at Android Authority who know much more about taking great photos and videos than I ever will.
 Luckily, I rarely need to create high-quality photo or video content for the site, so I don’t need to lug around tons of gear like my friend David Imel does.

 When I do need to get some good photos or videos, I just use my smartphone.
-For photos, I use Moment lenses on either my OnePlus 7 Pro or my Google Pixel 2 XL (which I mostly use to take advantage of saving as many RAW files as I want in Google Photos without having to pay for storage space).
+For photos, I use Moment lenses on either my OnePlus 7 Pro or my Google Pixel 2 XL (which I mostly use to take advantage of saving as many RAW files as I want in Google Photos without needing to pay for storage space).
 In fact, every photo you see in this article was snapped on one of my phones.

 I very, very rarely do video stuff, but when I do I use the DJI Osmo Pocket.
 Since it’s so small, it takes up very little room in my backpack, so I don’t mind taking it with me everywhere — even though I rarely need to use it.
 I do like using it for personal stuff though — my Instagram has a few videos shot on the Osmo Pocket.